Dr Risti Permani

 My recent work mostly covers various issues in Indonesian agricultural sectors including trade policy, food security policy, farmers' welfare and self-sufficiency issues.
-I am also doing research on agricultural policies in other developing countries such as Thailand and Bangladesh.
+I am also doing research on agricultural policies in other developing countries in Asia.

 I supervise Master of Global Food and Agricultural Business (MGFAB) students working on a wide range of topics from starting up an agricultural business in African countries to the structure, conduct and performance of beef sector in Papua.
 See this article for more information about our MGFAB research project.

 GoLive Indonesia Project.